 In the Castleton case, in 2012, the Authority for Advance Rulings (“AAR”) upheld the levy of MAT on Foreign Portfolio Investors (“FPIs”) even where their long term capital gains were not taxable in India.
 While deciding Castleton, the AAR disregarded the ruling in the case of Bank of Tokyo Mitsubishi (“BTM”) passed in 2010, where it was held that MAT could not be levied on foreign companies who did not have a place of business in India.

 Armed with the Castleton ruling, the Indian tax authorities (“ITA”) have served notices on foreign institutional investors (“FIIs”) and FPIs over unpaid MAT for previous years.
-This notwithstanding that, the Indian government through its Finance Bill, 2015, has proposed to specifically exempt long term capital gains arising to FPIs from the ambit of MAT provisions; the ITA’s argument being that the proposed law will only be applicable prospectively from April 1, 2015.
+This notwithstanding that, the Indian government through its Finance Bill, 2015, has proposed to specifically exempt long-term capital gains arising from FPIs from the ambit of MAT provisions; the ITA’s argument is that the proposed law will only be applicable prospectively from April 1, 2015.
+See our update on the AP Shah Committee report that recommended that MAT should not apply to FPIs and FIIs here.

 Press reports suggest that the ITA have sent notices to around ninety (90) FPIs, and this may extend to about six thousand (6,000) FPIs with a total tax demand of approximately INR40,000 crore (roughly US$6 billion).